ALLIES HOLD STRATEGY MEETINGS IN CAIRO, TEHRAN

 On this date in 1943 in Egypt, U.S. President Franklin D. Roosevelt, British Prime Minister Winston Churchill, and Chinese leader Generalissimo Chiang Kai-shek continued their series of talks during their Cairo Conference (November 23–27, 1943).
 Churchill and his party had hoped to establish a way to deal with Soviet leader Joseph Stalin, who had declined an invitation to meet in Cairo, forcing the “Big Three” to meet in Tehran, Iran, at the end of the month.

 From the British perspective, the Cairo meeting failed to achieve its aims.
 For one thing, Roosevelt, whose health was starting to deteriorate, was edgy and withdrawn; he ignored the Stalin issue and focused the talks mainly on building up Allied military forces in the Far East sufficient to force Japan’s unconditional surrender.
-The American, British, and Chinese leaders agreed to construct long-distance, heavy bomber bases in the China-Burma-India Theater, and eventually eight were built (four in India and four in China), starting with Chengdu in Central China, 1,500 miles from Japanese soil.
-(By April 1944, the eight operational bases were suitably advanced to begin nascent operations against Japanese interests using B‑29 Superfortresses.)
-Churchill was clear that one of his primary war aims in the Far East was to restore Britain’s relationship with her colonies of Malaya, Burma, Hong Kong, and Singapore, all of which were now occupied by the Japanese.
-Roosevelt opposed these aims and was even more opposed to risking American lives to shore up British interests anywhere outside the British Isles.
+The American, British, and Chinese leaders agreed to construct long-distance, heavy bomber bases in the China-Burma-India (CBI) Theater, and eventually 8 were built (4 in India and 4 in China), starting with Chengdu in Central China, starting with Chengdu in Central China, 1,500 miles/2,414 km from Japanese soil.
+(At the time of the conference, it was assumed by the American Joint Chiefs of Staff that Chinese land bases would provide the launching pad for a strategic bombing campaign against Japan, and by April 1944 the 8 operational bases were suitably advanced to begin nascent operations against Japanese interests using 4‑engine, heavy bomber B‑29 Superfortresses.)
+Churchill was clear that one of his primary war aims in the Far East was to restore Britain’s relationship with her colonies of Malaya, Burma, Hong Kong, and Singapore, all of which were now occupied by the Japanese enemy.
+Roosevelt opposed these aims and was even more opposed to risking American lives to shore up British interests anywhere outside the British Isles—Australian (Eastern) New Guinea (part of the British Commonwealth) notwithstanding.

-In Tehran, where the two Western leaders were joined by Stalin, the three men committed themselves to opening a second front in France (Operation Overlord in Normandy and Operation Dragoon on the French Riviera) in conjunction with a Soviet attack on Germany’s eastern border (Operation Bagration).
+In Tehran, where the 2 Western leaders were joined by Stalin, the 3 men committed themselves to opening a second front in France (Operation Overlord in Normandy and Operation Dragoon on the French Riviera) in conjunction with a Soviet attack on Germany’s eastern border (Operation Bagration).
 Expectation was that a second front would dissuade Adolf Hitler from moving any military forces from Eastern Europe to France.

 Of long-lasting global significance were the various agreements in 1944 and 1945 reached by the Allied leaders and their representatives that nations in league with Germany and Italy would be divided into territories to be controlled after the war by the U.S., Great Britain, France, and the Soviet Union.